SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 He asked elderly colleagues who had worked on varnishes in their youth.
 He finally came upon Giacomasso Olindo at age 70, who had been involved with varnishes for 50 years.
-He said that the varnish recipes were of course ancient (as in _thousands of years_ old), and predated the widespread use of thermometers.
+He said that the varnish recipes were of course ancient (as in _thousands of years_ ancient!), and thus predated the widespread use of thermometers.
 So the workers would throw in a couple onion slices to see if they would fry; if so, the linseed oil had reached the proper temperature and one could proceed.